TaylorBisset/SurvivalSpeak_HonorsCapstone/README.md

 - Interactive elements for language learning.
 - Cultural quizzes and insights.
 - User-friendly UI/UX design.
 - Advanced features like audio playback and search functionality.

+## Project Tasks

+Please refer to the [Project Tasks](PROJECT_TASKS.md) file for a detailed breakdown of project tasks and subtasks.

 ## Stakeholders